Lazar Marković: 2016–17: Loans to Sporting and Hull

 On 31 August 2016, Marković returned to Lisbon to join Benfica's local rivals Sporting CP on a season-long loan.
 He made his debut on 10 September, replacing Gelson Martins for the final 30 minutes of a 3–0 home win over Moreirense, and scored his first goal three weeks later on his first start to open a 3–3 draw at Vitória de Guimarães.

 In January 2017, Marković was recalled from his loan in Portugal and joined Premier League club Hull City for the remainder of the season.
 He made his first Hull appearance as a 59th-minute substitute for Jarrod Bowen in a 2–1 win over Manchester United in the 2016–17 EFL Cup semi-final second leg, as the Tigers lost 3–2 on aggregate.
 He scored his first goal for Hull by equalising in a 4–2 win at the KCOM Stadium against Middlesbrough on 5 April.

 2017–18: Loan to Anderlecht

-In January 2018, Marković again moved out on loan joining Belgian First Division A side R.S.C.
-Anderlecht for the second half of the 2017–18 season.
+In January 2018, Marković again moved out on loan joining Belgian First Division A side RSC Anderlecht for the second half of the 2017–18 season.
 It was admitted that upon Marković's arrival his fitness and condition was so poor that he would miss up to six weeks of game time in order to get up to standard.
-He played eight times for the club from Brussels and scored once, in a 2–1 loss at K.R.C.
-Genk on 21 April, after which he attacked Liverpool for their treatment of him.
+He played eight times for the club from Brussels and scored once, in a 2–1 loss at KRC Genk on 21 April, after which he attacked Liverpool for their treatment of him.